yxuan0329/AR-Creator-Project/README.md

-# AR Creator: An Interactive Clay based on Hand Gestures in Augmented Reality
+# Interactive Clay based on Hand Gestures in Augmented Reality
 This repository is a group project of Computer Graphics, 2022 Fall in NYCU CS.

 ## Environment